Volunteering: The Wellness Benefits + Tips for Starting Out

 During lockdown I became aware of Indigo Volunteers, a charity that recruits volunteers and connects them with humanitarian projects in Europe.
 I have had the opportunity to provide free webinars to Indigo employees across Europe, on a range of wellbeing topics during the pandemic.
 I have also donated my time to coach individuals who may need support or who are struggling.

 Back in September 2019, I launched my own Community Interest Company, Champs for Change.
-Our first project has been to pilot a 6-month coaching programme for women who are in thrivership from domestic violence in partnership with a Midlands charity WE:ARE.
-This has been a learning curve for me, as it was the first time I have had to recruit my own volunteers.
+Our first project was to pilot a 6-month coaching programme for women who are in thrivership from domestic violence in partnership with WE:ARE.
+This was a learning curve for me, as it was the first time I have had to recruit my own volunteers.
 I needed five coaches to work with the women and a small team of clinical supervisors to donate their time to support the coaches.
-We are now almost halfway through the pilot since lockdown started and seeing great results!

 “Kindness in words creates confidence.
 Kindness in thinking creates profoundness.
 Kindness in giving creates love.” – Lao Tzu